Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Glow and PixelCNN++ architectures

 \subsection{Glow Network architecture}

 Our implementation of the Glow network \citep{NIPS2018_8224} is based on a publicly available Glow implementation \footnote{\url{https://github.com/y0ast/Glow-PyTorch/}} with one modification explained in \ref{subsec:independent-z}.
-The multi-scale Glow network consists of three sequential scales processing representations of size 12x16x16, 24x8x8 and 48x4x4 (channel x width x height).
-Each scale consists of a repeating sequence of activation normalization, invertible 1x1 convolution and affine coupling blocks, see the original paper \citep{NIPS2018_8224} for details on these blocks.
-Our Glow network, consistent with aforementioned public implementation uses 32 actnorm-1x1conv-affine sequences per scale.
+The multi-scale Glow network consists of three sequential scales processing representations of size $12\times 16\times 16$, $24\times 8\times 8$ and $48\times 4\times 4$ (channel $\times $ width $\times$ height).
+Each scale consists of a repeating sequence of activation normalization, invertible $1\times 1$ convolution and affine coupling blocks, see the original paper \citep{NIPS2018_8224} for details.
+Our Glow network, consistent with aforementioned public implementation, uses $32$ actnorm-$1\time 1$ conv-affine sequences per scale.